DanielF2002/PHP_team18/README.md

 List and describe any forms that have been created as part of your project.
 Include details about the purpose of each form and any validation logic.

 - Form 1 (Created By Xin FENG): Form Name: xin_feng_branches_form, Link to the related code file (github: [feature2.php](https://github.com/DanielF2002/PHP_team18/blob/main/feature2.php)) | Link to the form (shell.hamk.fi). | Validations Applied
-- Form 2 (Created By Jin LU): Form Name: jinLu_bookinginfo, Link to the related code file (github)([reservation.php](https://github.com/DanielF2002/PHP_team18/blob/main/reservation.php)) | Link to the form (shell.hamk.fi). | Validations Applied
+- Form 2 (Created By Jin LU): Form Name: reservationForm, Link to the related code file (github)([reservation.php](https://github.com/DanielF2002/PHP_team18/blob/main/reservation.php)) | Link to the form (shell.hamk.fi). | Validations Applied
-- Form 3 (Created By Jin LU): Form Name: Booking modification, Link to the related code file (github)([reservationEdit.php]: https://github.com/DanielF2002/PHP_team18/blob/main/reservationEdit.php) | Link to the form (shell.hamk.fi). | Validations Applied
+- Form 3 (Created By Jin LU): Form Name: reservationEditForm, Link to the related code file (github)([reservationEdit.php]: https://github.com/DanielF2002/PHP_team18/blob/main/reservationEdit.php) | Link to the form (shell.hamk.fi). | Validations Applied
 - Form 4 (Created By Mu ZHAO): Form Name: Feedback, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied
 - Form 5 (Created By Xingxing WANG): Form Name: MenuSearch, Link to the related code file (github) | Link to the form (shell.hamk.fi). | Validations Applied